There are so many fun things to do in Rochester for both families with kids and adults.

 Look for a schedule with more details of the activities and exhibits, like pumpkin decorating and the petting zoo, approaching the first of October.

-Rochesterfest is a celebration of all the things to do in Rochester.
-It happens in the summer and is family-friendly.
+Rochesterfest is a celebration of all things Rochester culture.
+It happens in the summer and makes for an excellent family-friendly activity.

 A parade through town kicks off the event that also includes plenty of food and a festival-wide scavenger hunt.